Parametric estimation of hidden stochastic model by contrast minimization and deconvolution: application to the Stochastic Volatility Model: Introduction

+The approach proposed here is different: it is not based on a weighted least squared estimation so that the choice of the weight function is not encountered in this paper.
+Moreover, it allows to estimate both the parameters $\phi_0$ and $\sigma^{2}_0$.
 Our principle of estimation relies on the Nadaraya-Watson strategy and is proposed by F. Comte et al. in \cite{CfLc11} in a non parametric case to estimate the function $b_{\phi}$ as a ratio of an estimate of $l_{\theta}=b_{\phi}f_{\theta}$ and an estimate of $f_{\theta}$, where $f_{\theta}$ represents the invariant density of the $X_i$.
-We propose to adapt their approach in the parametric context and suppose that the form of the stationary density $f_{\theta}$ is known up to some unknown parameter $\theta$.
-The first purpose of the paper is to present our estimator and its statistical properties: Under weak assumptions, we show that it is a consistent and asymptotically normal estimator.
-Our work is purely parametric but we go further in this direction by proposing an analytical expression of the asymptotic variance matrix $\Sigma(\hat{\theta}_{n})$ which allows to construct confidence interval at level $\alpha$ (see Corollary \ref{lele}).
+We propose to adapt their approach in a parametric context and suppose that the form of the stationary density $f_{\theta_0}$ is known up to some unknown parameter $\theta_0$.
+Our work is purely parametric but we go further in this direction by proposing an analytical expression of the asymptotic variance matrix $\Sigma(\hat{\theta}_{n})$ which allows to construct confidence interval.
+Furthermore, this approach is much less greedy from a computational point of view than the MLE and its implementation is straighforward.\\